storybookjs/marko/docs/addons/writing-addons.md

 ```

 <div class="aside">
-Initializing Storybook adds the necessary building blocks for our addon.
-If you're building your own standalone Storybook addon set both React and Storybook packages as peer dependencies.
-It prevents the addon from breaking Storybook in case there's different versions available.
+Initializing Storybook adds the building blocks for our addon.
+If you're building a standalone Storybook addon, set the React and Storybook packages as peer dependencies.
+This prevents the addon from breaking Storybook when there are different versions available.
 </div>

 Next, create a `.babelrc.js` file in the root directory with the following: